Danieldacruz7/Advanced-Tensorflow-Techniques/README.md

 - ### Generative Adverserial Network for Hand Creation

   In this project, a typical GAN is built.
-Using a dataset that is includes relatively small images that make it easier for a the GAN to reproduce.
+Using a dataset that is includes relatively small images that make it easier for the GAN to reproduce.
 The dataset includes sign language images.
 The results can be seen below:

     ![GAN Hands](./Generative%20Deep%20Learning%20with%20TensorFlow/Images/GAN%20Hands.png)